-Really, this is “accident coverage,” in another term, and comes into play when yourself or a family member has been been found partially or wholly responsible for said accident in relation to your property.
+Really, this is “accident coverage,” at nd comes into play when you or a family member has been been found partially or wholly responsible for said accident in relation to your property.
 This could include a guest slipping on an icy driveway, or tripping over a loose carpet.
 Most cottage insurance policies provide some liability coverage as well, thankfully.

 Common instances of liability claims include:

 - Tripping on loose carpets or items left on the floor.

 - Injury to guests after serving them alcohol.

 Renters liability insurance

 What does personal liability mean in renters insurance, by comparison?
 It works largely the same way, except that renters aren’t responsible for the entire property—just their living spaces, in most cases.
 For example, a tenant wouldn’t be open to litigation if a visitor tripped over a loose carpet in an apartment building’s front hallway, but would be exposed to legal liability if the same thing happened inside their own apartment unit.

 Having said that, dog bites are among the most frequent claims for personal liability insurance, and those can happen anywhere.
 It might not even happen on or around your apartment building, making it important to cover yourself and your pet in case of an accident.

 Do you need liability personal insurance by law?
 No, but it offers so much protection in the event that something untoward happens on your property that it just makes sense.

 Most personal liability policies will pay the cost of any medical expenses resulting from the accident, and possibly even limited amounts when no fault has been determined (but don’t rely on that!).
 This not only helps you act like a good citizen, but it also wards off some claims where the injured party rightly wants to be compensated for their out-of-pocket expenses.